GatlingPete/gatling/src/docs/content/tutorials/installation/index.md

 ### Java Version

-Gatling supports 64bits OpenJDK LTS (Long Term Support) versions: 8, 11 and 17.
+Gatling supports 64bits OpenJDK LTS (Long Term Support) versions: 8, 11, 17 as well as the latest version.
 Other JVMs such as JDK 12, client JVMs, 32bits systems or OpenJ9 are not supported.

 ### Supported Languages